MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 - Restricting access for consumption.
 - Restricting access for publishing.

-Also , understand Azure Artifacts Feeds permissions and how they can customize the experience for the users.
+Also, understand what are the different roles in Azure Artifact, Azure Artifacts Feeds permissions for each role and how they can customize the experience for the users.

 Lastly, with all dependencies being managed it is also possible to stay in control of the dependencies that are consumed enabling governance and security scanning for use of packages with known vulnerabilities for exploits.

-**Note You can find more details about this module demos on demos/labs page.**
+**Note: You can find more details about this module demos on demos/labs page.**